 IT teams can be deployed to fix any internal hiccups in a customer relationship management technology system, but in terms of systematic processes, finding the root cause to an issue is a different ball game.
 If a client support team can effectively troubleshoot its problems, they’re more likely to improve upon their consumer satisfaction, among other things.
 With that in mind, here are four tips for customer service representatives to keep in mind when attempting to troubleshoot a systematic issue:

-- Remain attentive throughout the entire process: The parlance of a BPO technical support representative will likely differ from that of an everyday customer calling in with a question or concern.
-That being said, it’s important for staff members to remain vigilant on the back end so that nothing falls through the cracks.
-The manner in which a client describes something may make sense to him or her, but it very well could be the wrong way to describe something from a business standpoint.
+2. Remain attentive throughout the entire process: The parlance of a BPO technical support representative will likely differ from that of an everyday customer calling in with a question or concern.
+It’s important for staff members to remain vigilant on the back end so that nothing falls through the cracks.
+The way a client describes something may make sense to him or her, but it very well could be the wrong way to describe something from a business standpoint.
 Alternatively, a technical support team also needs to play the role of translator when speaking with a patron, otherwise the internal vernacular may confuse the customer at hand.

-- Manage issues in order of their importance: In a perfect world, nothing would ever go wrong with a customer service team’s IT infrastructure, therefore eliminating any issues that stem from said hiccups.
+3. Manage issues in order of their importance: In a perfect world, nothing would ever go wrong with a customer service team’s IT infrastructure, therefore eliminating any issues that stem from said hiccups.
 However, since the human element is a constant in the client services equation, there are bound to be mistakes in the process.
 As a result, management needs to teach its team how to prioritize effectively, or else the most important issues won’t get taken care of first.
-Client work not getting done has more widespread implications1 than internal issues, so a rep should be aware of that very fact, according to Inc. Magazine.